 Surcharging Rules

 Credit card surcharging is legal in most US states but subject to network caps (Visa 3%, Mastercard 4%) and the lower of your actual merchant discount rate.
-Prohibited entirely in Connecticut, Massachusetts, and Puerto Rico.
+Prohibited entirely in Connecticut, Maine, Massachusetts, and Puerto Rico.
 Never surcharge debit or prepaid cards.
 Requires 30-day advance notice to networks, clear customer disclosure at entry and point of sale, and separate line item on receipts.

 What is Surcharging?